ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter010203.md

 ## Starting the Monitor
 + The monitor program is called simply mysql and is found in a directory with the other MySQL programs.
   - The exact location depends on your operating system and how you chose to install MySQL
-    + you can locate the promgram from XAMPP directly
+    + you can locate the program from XAMPP directly
+  - Windows

   ![xamppwin](../Resources/xamppwin.png)

+  - Mac (version 7.4.28)

   ![xamppmac](../Resources/xamppmac.png)

   ![startterminal](../Resources/1.startterminal.png)

   - from the command line, you type
     ~~~~
     mysql --user=root
     ~~~~

     ![](../Resources/1.startmysql.png)
+  - Mac (version 8.1.4)
     + Note: If you are using XAMPP 8 on Mac, you can open the terminal and run the following command
     ~~~~
     /Applications/xampp/bin/mysql --user=root